Get

 If you want more information on preparation or the process, a consult with a vet would be beneficial.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 6. Possible Findings

 If your dog has been feeling unwell, you’re likely in the process of mentally preparing for what the X-ray may find.
 X-rays are used to diagnose a wide range of conditions and injuries in dogs.
-Your vet will have discussed the reasons for the x-ray and what they will be looking for.
+The vet will have discussed the reasons for the x-ray and what they will be looking for.

 These are examples (not an exhaustive list) of what can be seen on X-ray: